garystafford/spring-music-docker/README.md

 ```

 ##### Docker Compose v2 YAML
-This post was recently updated for Docker 1.12 to use Docker Compose’s v2 YAML file format.
-The post’s example <code>docker-compose.yml</code> takes advantage of many of Docker 1.12 and Compose’s v2 format improved functionality:
+This post was recently updated for Docker 1.12, and to use Docker Compose’s v2 YAML file format.
+The post’s `docker-compose.yml` takes advantage of improvements in Docker 1.12 and Docker Compose’s v2 YAML.
+Improvements to the YAML file include eliminating the need to link containers and expose ports, and the addition of named networks and volumes.
 ```yaml
 version: '2'